JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/Usability tests/Tasks.md

 ### Task Set 2 ([Button Component](https://github.com/JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/tree/master/Button))

 ### Task 1:
-Use Button component to detect the click and use the event to change the color of the object 'box' into blue.
+Use Button component to detect the click and use the event to change the color of the object 'box' into purple.

 ### Task 2:
 Use Button component to detect the click and use the event to change the [environment](https://www.npmjs.com/package/aframe-environment-component) to 'egypt' preset.